godaddy/split-go-serializer/README.md

 # split-go-serializer

-A GO module which fetches split definitions and segments from Split.io and serializes them into a set of strings that the GO SDK can consume.
+A Go module which fetches split definitions and segments from Split.io and serializes them into a set of strings that the GO SDK can consume.

 ## Setting Up Dev Environment